by Roger N. Clark

 Obviously, the predicted meteors in the above exercise is much greater than the observed meteors used to make Figure 1.
 But I only included bright obvious meteors in my assessment using out-of-camera jpegs for make the image in Figure 1.
 I'm sure I could find many more meteors if I stretched the images hard to count all the faint meteors.

 Composition.
 For meteor images with the radiant, I prefer to place the radiant on a rule of third point or line.
-The radiant in Figure 1 and the gallery image has the radiant close to the rule of third line.
+The radiant in Figure 1 and the gallery image has the radiant close to the rule of thirds line.

-If you have multiple cameras with different focal length lenses, consider aiming the 35 to 50 mm (or so) lenses toward the radiant, and wider angle lenses further from the radiant such that you have continuous coverage (unlike the overlap of the frame boxed in Figure 2a).
+If you have multiple cameras with different focal length lenses, consider aiming the 35 to 50 mm (or so) lenses toward the radiant, and wider angle lenses further from the radiant such that you have continuous coverage (unlike the overlap of the frame boxed in Figure 4).

-Available lenses has certainly changed in the last few years.
+Available lenses have certainly changed in the last few years.
 Sigma has launched its ART series with excellent build quality and superb optical quality.
 I own several Sigma lenses, including the Sigma Art 24 and 35 mm f/1.4 lenses, which are my top working lenses for night and meteor photography.
 I do not recommend shorter focal length f/2.8 lenses because the aperture areas are too small.

 For photographers on a tighter budget, consider the manual focus only Samyang/Rokinon (same lens different brand label).
 Note these lenses have performance close to but not quite as good as the Sigma Art series with impressive stars for the price.
 Internet reports say there are poor copies out there.
 I do not know how common this is, but test your lens right after receiving it and return it for a different copy if it does not meet your expected quality (check return policies before purchasing).
 NOTE: the Sigma Art lenses have better build quality and with autofocus are also great lenses for other applications, for example low light indoor action (including people and pets).
 I prefer lenses I can use for many purposes, as it usually saves money in the long run.